-You will most likely want your routine to be a bit more vata-pacifying than kapha-pacifying, and you’ll want to take advantage of the cold, quiet nature of the season to calm and rejuvenate pitta.
+To bring balance to this dual dosha this winter, you will most likely want to focus on the vata qualities of the season, making your routine more vata-pacifying than kapha-pacifying, as well as taking advantage of the cold, quiet nature of the season to calm and rejuvenate pitta.
 Of course, you can adapt your habits from day to day, according to your local climate or your personal state of balance.
-You may actually find it helpful to read both the vata and pitta sections for further suggestions on how to support vata and pitta respectively.
+You may find it helpful to read both the vata and pitta sections for further suggestions on how to support vata and pitta respectively.

 Foods to Favor

 You’ll want to focus primarily on eating a vata-pacifying diet that does not disturb pitta.
 Foods that will generally support your efforts include: avocado, sweet berries, cantaloupe, coconut, dates, figs, soaked prunes, soaked raisins, asparagus, green beans, parsnip, sweet potatoes, rutabaga, yellow squash, zucchini, most natural sweeteners, amaranth, cooked oats, quinoa, basmati rice, wheat, kidney beans, mung beans, tofu, butter, soft cheeses, milk, ghee, and sunflower seeds.